The Reynolds Girls: After the success

 After their brief success in 1989 with "I'd Rather Jack", The Reynolds Girls had a public falling out with Pete Waterman, who accused them of being difficult.
 They parted ways with PWL, saying they wanted to direct their own careers.
-The girls self-released a second single, "Get Real", funded by their parents remortgaging their family house, but the song failed to chart.
+The girls self-released a second single, "Get Real."

 The duo have not made any real media appearance since.
 In a documentary about PWL that aired in 2012, the people interviewed admitted that the single was indeed a tongue-in-cheek response to the critics, and in part did ruin the siblings' career after they'd recorded it.
 It is unknown what happened to them after that and they could not be traced for a 2012 PWL reunion concert.

+In the 1990's, Linda Reynolds sang in the band "Hype", which made recordings and videos.
+The song "What you wanna do to me?" was played in the UK clubs.

 In 2013, ITV started a search for the sisters, so they could appear in a commemorative documentary about Stock, Aitken and Waterman.
-As of 2025, their whereabouts remain unknown.
+As of 2026, their whereabouts remain unknown.